rejmank/blog/content/temporal.md

 ## Not failing activities
 Inifinite retries, timed out workflows.
 In this setup we can fix issues and the workflows resume with next retry

+## Always have fallback!
+1% of failing when you have 1K workflows/day is still a lot of workflows to restart

 ## Issues monitoring
 we are still learning there